 Do I need to know PHP to use these CMS platforms?

-What about static site generators?
+What about static site generators like Hugo or Astro?

 Which CMS is best for e-commerce?